Applications for Summer 2016 are now closed.

-Faculty Led Programs (FLP) Office is now accepting FLP proposals for Summer 2015.
-Please review and follow the Step by Step proposal process outlined below.
-Once your completed proposal is submitted to the FLP Office, expect a 2-week review process (which may include follow-up discussions and revisions between the faculty and FLP staff) prior to approval.
+Faculty Led Programs (FLP) Office is now accepting FLP proposals for Summer 2016.
+The Step by Step proposal process is outlined below.
+Completed proposals for the Summer 2015, which were submitted to the FLP Office, are subject to a 2-week review process (which may include follow-up discussions and revisions between the faculty and FLP staff) prior to approval.

 Summer 2016 Proposal Application Timeline